 Maybe you wanna be a bad boy, but you’re nervous about going out of the box.
 Listen, as long as you’re not hurting anyone, why not be the bad boy?
 [Read: 15 reasons nice guys finish last all the time]

 If you’re used to sitting on your couch and playing video games and you’re not getting a girl, it’s time to change up your lifestyle.
-Go outside of your comfort zone for good]
+[Read: How to broaden your horizons and get out of your comfort zone for good]

 Let her come to you.
-You can initiate the first conversation, but believe me, if she likes you, she’ll keep talking.
+You can initiate the first conversation, but if she likes you, she’ll keep talking.
 If you’re suffocating her with your texts and calls, she won’t be coming around.

 Listen, if you let them, most women will walk all over you.
 It’s not that they plan to do it, but they like pushing the boundaries to see how far you’ll let them go.

 Don’t be scared to argue with the girl you like.
 She’ll argue back but also understand where the line is drawn.
 [Read: Tips to transform you from a nice guy to a real man]

 Don’t be scared to voice your opinion because you’re unsure if the girl you like will approve.
 It’s your opinion!
-So what if she doesn’t like it?
+So, what if she doesn’t like it?